-In this latest body of work, Scott Winterrowd ventures outdoors to national parks such as Tyler State Park, Mesa Verde National Park, and Colorado Bend National Park to bring inspiration to his loose watercolor painting and mark-making, combined with his lean towards realistic representation of the landscape that is presented in reality.
-Winterrowd finds inspiration from his encounters with landscapes that have been sacred sites of the southwest, where ancestral Puebloan Cultures left their mark, as well as where the earth has eroded leaving curious forms and configurations within the its surface.
+In this latest body of work, Scott Winterrowd ventures outdoors to national parks such as Tyler State Park, Mesa Verde National Park, and Colorado Bend National Pareto bring inspiration to his loose watercolor painting and mark-making, combined with his lean towards realistic representations of the landscape that is presented in reality.
+Winterrowd finds inspiration from his encounters with landscapes that have been sacred sites of the southwest, where ancestral Puebloan cultures left their mark, as well as where the earth has eroded leaving curious forms and configurations within its surface.

-Artist Statement With the exception of a couple of works, almost all of the paintings in this exhibit were made in March of 2020.
-My first venture outdoors after the pandemic hit was to Tyler Lake State Park (as soon as the State Parks reopened), one of my favorite regional haunts.
+With the exception of a couple of works, almost all of the paintings in this exhibit were made in March of 2020.
+My first venture outdoors after the pandemic hit was to Tyler Lake State Park (as son as the state parks reopened), one of my favorite regional haunts.
 Due to my reticence to fly, many of the works here are sites I have returned to again and again.
-I am always inspired by the sacred sites of the southwest where the ancestral Puebloan cultures left their marks and their dwellings as an embedded part of the landscape.
-When I visited Mesa Verde National Park in 2020 for the first time in forty years, it was shocking to find the Park almost as deserted as the dwellings had been for many hundreds of years.
-The sites here are mostly of New Mexico, which I visited twice in 2020, and the Big Bend in 2021.
-I didn't go in with a plan of what I was going to paint, but I did fill my sketch books with a number of vistas I have documented before.
-I am drawn to landscapes in nature that already look abstract.
-I am fond of abstraction in art but personally, I tend toward laying down a realistic representation of the landscape.
-Because of this issue, I have gravitated toward landscape views that seem to be unreal, and quite bizarre.
-One of my favorite places I have visited are the karst formations of Colorado Bend State Park, in particular, Gorman Falls, a large 70-foot-high travertine mound that is formed by a natural spring waterfall that filters down through bizarre formations that have a created rocky, riparian landscape that empties into the Colorado River in Central Texas.
+I am always inspired by the sacred sites of the Southwester where the Ancestral Puebloan cultures left their marks and their dwellings as an embedded part of the landscape.
+When I visited Mesa Verde National Park in 2020 for the first time in 40 years, it was shocking to find the park almost as deserted as the dwellings had been for many hundreds of years.
+The sites here are most of New Mexico, which I visited twice in 2020 and Big Bend in 2021.
+I didn't go in with a plan of what I was going to paint, but I did fill my sketchbooks with a number of vistas I have documented before.
+I and rain to landscapes in nature that already look abstract.
+I am fond of abstraction in art but personally tend towards laying down a realistic representation of the landscape.
+Because of this issue, I have gravitated toward landscape views that seem to be unreal and quite bizarre.
+One of my favorite places that I have visited are the karst formations of Colorado Bend State Park, in particular, Gorman Falls.
+A large 70-foot-high travertine mound that is formed by a natural spring waterfall that filters down through bizarre formations that have a created rocky, riparian landscape that empties into the Colorado River in central Texas.
 This past visit, the formation was largely visible due to the winter and the drought, with only small traces of the falls on the sides of the mound.
-Another place I really love is a site along the River Road not far from Redford, Texas where the tuff has eroded into the most curious forms.
-A few views here are sites where well-known twentieth century artists have worked.
+Another place I really love is a site along the river road not far from Redford, TX where the turf has eroded into the most curious forms.
+A few views here are sites where well-known 20th century artists have worked.